 Wow, that's certainly threatening.
 And completely false.

 If you don't know where the images on your website or social media came from, or perhaps you found one on Google Images and just used it, but didn't actually obtain the rights to use it, you should be wary.
+Image licensing is a real thing.
 If you're using a rights-protected image without permission, and the rights holder finds it, you're likely to receive an invoice from an attorney.
 And the dollars are usually many times the cost of a license.

 If your developer or designer selected the images for you, make sure they have the rights to use it.
 The letter will go to the site owner, not the developer.
 Cropping, coloring or otherwise modifying the image usually doesn't protect you, they'll usually be able to tell it's theirs.

 To make things worse, there's a new link-building scam going around.
 You get an email from someone claiming to own an image on your site (not an attorney).
 But rather than asking for money, they just ask for a link back to their website from "their image", and then you are free to use it.
 Here's the scam: they don't own the image.
 Sometimes they will give you a link back to a site that has the same image on it, but truth is, they stole it.
 Now, they get link credit for something you're going to end up paying the real owner for.